henry-bao/INFO340-Project-2/README.md

 On this website, UW students can **post any goal** that they want to finish with others by clicking the publish button.
 Users can simply type the name of the goal and attach a related photo to help others learn the activities easier.

-In our **main page**, user can see the type, number of current people, and a short description about the goal.
+In our **Home page**, user can see the type, number of current people, and a short description about the goal.
 More details would display out once students click the card.

 To find the events that user want to join easier, all activities posted on the website would be **sorted according to their type** (for example: hobbies; health; career...).
 In this case, students can **easily search** for their interesting fields through the category we listed above.
 Or they can **type in some keywords** in the search bar to look for the one they are interested in.